sulphite/pkmn-sleep-meal-planner/README.md

 ![image](https://github.com/sulphite/pkmn-sleep-meal-planner/assets/49396588/acaf7666-98fb-43bd-8a48-27647479bae3)

 This is a tool for looking up recipes for Pokemon Sleep, the mobile game/sleep tracker, and calculating the actual strength of dishes created.
-But honestly it is also just a way for me to learn Svelte.
+But honestly it is also just a fun way for me to try out Svelte.

 ## Features

 - add owned ingredients to filter the list for possible recipes
 - display by category of meal
 - sort by strength
+- for a specific dish, add ingredients and level data to calc actual strength

 ## Upcoming features:

-- for a specific dish, add ingredients and level data to calc actual strength
-- better UI
+- mobile UI
 - illustrations?

 ### Sources